-Hanami is one of the most revered and anticipated seasons in Japan, and the Satte Sakura Festival held in Gongendo Park is definitely one of the more attractive and picturesque views on the rural side of Tokyo.
-Contrasting a lush yellow rapeseed blossom field with gorgeously rich pink Cherry Blossoms, it is a sight to behold.
+Hanami is one of the most revered and anticipated seasons in Japan.
+So, the Satte Sakura Festival held in Gongendo Park is definitely one of the more attractive and picturesque views on the rural side of Tokyo.
+Contrasting a lush yellow rapeseed blossom field with gorgeously rich pink Cherry Blossoms.
+It is quite a sight to behold.

-Starting in early February and ending at the beginning of May, Hanami (花見) is the celebration and event of viewing flowers, and you will predominantly see the Cherry (桜 or Sakura) blossoms and the lesser common Plum (梅 or Ume) blossoms around this time.
-In Tokyo, it usually happens towards the end of March to early April, and usually, the Cherry Blossom forecast (桜前線 or Sakura-zensen) will predict the anticipated dates of full bloom.
+Starting in early February and ending at the beginning of May, Hanami (花見) is the celebration and event of viewing flowers.
+Particularly, you will see the Cherry Blossoms (桜 or Sakura) and the lesser common Plum Blossoms (梅 or Ume) around this time.
+In Tokyo, it usually happens around the end of March to early April.
+However, the Cherry Blossom forecast (桜前線 or Sakura-zensen) will generally predict the anticipated dates of full bloom.

-Daytime parties are obviously frequent during the weekend, but evening Hanami parties (aka 夜桜 or Yozakura) are also a regular affair during the weekdays for full-time employees, keen to get amongst the celebratory action.
+Daytime parties are obviously frequent during the weekend.
+Yet, evening Hanami parties (aka 夜桜 or Yozakura) are also a regular affair during the weekdays.
+Mostly for full-time employees keen to get amongst the celebratory action.

-The Satte Sakura Festival, similar to many venues, also has rows of Food stands (屋台 or Yatai) along the thousand or so Cherry Blossom trees that line the entire 1km stretch of the park.
-Under the shade of the glorious pink petal blossoms, people have set up chairs, mats and all kinds of contraptions to celebrate the coming of the Sakura and also to welcome in spring.
+The Satte Sakura Festival, similar to many venues, also has rows of Food stands (屋台 or Yatai).
+This is along the line of a thousand or so Cherry Blossom trees that stretch across the entire 1km length of the park.
+Under the shade of the glorious pink petal blossoms, you can see people brighten up with welcoming smiles.
+As they setup their chairs, mats and all kinds of contraptions to celebrate the coming of the Sakura and warmth of spring.

-The Satte Sakura Festival is definitely one of the more scenic and photogenic places to enjoy Hanami, especially on the outskirts of Tokyo.
-I would definitely recommend it as a spot to check out during the Sakura season!
+The Satte Sakura Festival is definitely one of the more scenic and photogenic places to enjoy Hanami.
+Especially, on the outskirts of Tokyo, I would highly recommend this spot as a must-do during the Sakura season!